joncloud/azure-servicebus-hosting/README.md

 }
 ```

-### Conecting to a Service Bus Subscription
+### Connecting to a Service Bus Subscription
-Use the `ConfigureServiceBusQueue` extension method to connect to a Service Bus Subscription.
+Use the `ConfigureServiceBusSubscription` extension method to connect to a Service Bus Subscription.

 ```csharp
 using Microsoft.Azure.ServiceBus.Hosting;